Separation Requirements In North Carolina

 Typically the more detailed and thorough the agreement, the clearer it is to both parties and the more effectively that agreement may be to enforce.
 However, because both parties cannot always agree on all the terms of a separation or divorce, it is important to understand that an experienced family law attorney can help to prepare and counsel you as to the use of more limited or “partial” separation agreements.

 The divorce itself is not contained in a separation agreement.
 In North Carolina, a divorce can only be obtained after the couple has lived for one year and one day of separation (living apart), and a divorce action itself is later filed with the court (a process that typically may take 6 to 8 weeks to complete).

 Get The Answers You Need

 Contact my law office, The Law Office of Kevin R. Brackett, in Greensboro by calling 336-273-8595 from 9 a.m. to 6 p.m.
-Monday through Friday.
-I am sometimes available during evenings and weekends to meet or speak with those that might be unable to accommodate normal office hours.
+Monday through Thursday, and 9 a.m. to 2 p.m. on Friday.
 You owe it to yourself to have the information you need before moving forward.